StanfordVL/OmniGibson/docs/getting_started/building_blocks.md

 !!! abstract "This demo is useful for..."

     * Understanding how cloth objects can be overlaid on rigid objects
-    * Understanding current heuristics used for gauging a cloth's "foldness"
+    * Understanding current heuristics used for gauging a cloth's "overlaid" status

 ```{.python .annotate}
 python -m omnigibson.examples.object_states.overlaid_demo